X-ray photoelectron spectroscopy: Charge referencing insulators

-Charge referencing is performed by adding a Charge Correction Factor to each of the experimentally measured peaks.
-Since various hydrocarbon species appear on all air-exposed surfaces, the binding energy of the hydrocarbon C (1s) XPS peak is used to charge correct all energies obtained from non-conductive samples or conductors that have been deliberately insulated from the sample mount.
+Charge referencing is performed by adding a Charge Correction to each of the experimentally measured peaks.
+Since various hydrocarbon species appear on all air-exposed surfaces, the binding energy of the hydrocarbon C (1s) XPS peak is used for the charge correction of all energies obtained from non-conductive samples or conductors that have been deliberately insulated from the sample mount.
 The peak is normally found between 284.5 eV and 285.5 eV.
-The 284.8 eV binding energy is routinely used as the reference binding energy for charge referencing insulators, so that the charge correction factor is the difference between 284.8 eV and the experimentally measured C (1s) peak position.
+The 284.8 eV binding energy is routinely used as the reference energy for charge referencing insulators, so that the charge correction is the difference between 284.8 eV and the experimentally measured C (1s) peak position.

 Conductive materials and most native oxides of conductors should never need charge referencing.
 Conductive materials should never be charge referenced unless the topmost layer of the sample has a thick non-conductive film.
-The charging effect, if needed, can also be compensated by providing suitable low energy charges to the surface by the use of low-voltage (1-20 eV) electron beam from an electron flood gun, UV lights, low-voltage argon ion beam with low-voltage electron beam (1-10 eV), aperture masks, mesh screen with low-voltage electron beams, etc.
+The charging effect, if needed, can also be compensated by providing suitable low energy charges to the surface by the use of low-voltage (1–20 eV) electron beam from an electron flood gun, UV lights, low-voltage argon ion beam with low-voltage electron beam (1–10 eV), aperture masks, mesh screen with low-voltage electron beams, etc.

-Peak-fitting
+Peak fitting

 The process of peak-fitting high energy resolution XPS spectra is a mixture of scientific knowledge and experience.
 The process is affected by instrument design, instrument components, experimental settings and sample variables.
 Before starting any peak-fit effort, the analyst performing the peak-fit needs to know if the topmost 15 nm of the sample is expected to be a homogeneous material or is expected to be a mixture of materials.
 If the top 15 nm is a homogeneous material with only very minor amounts of adventitious carbon and adsorbed gases, then the analyst can use theoretical peak area ratios to enhance the peak-fitting process.
 Peak fitting results are affected by overall peak widths (at half maximum, FWHM), possible chemical shifts, peak shapes, instrument design factors and experimental settings, as well as sample properties: